-A System 75 upgrade is the process of transforming the hardware and software of a previously installed system to that of a later version system.
-This upgrade is performed when increased call processing demands, need for greater feature capabilities, and other changes in customer requirements justify such an action.
+A system upgrade is the process of transforming the hardware and software of a previously installed system to that of a later version system.
+This upgrade is performed when call processing demands increase, there is a need for greater feature capabilities, and other changes in customer requirements justify such an action.

-The additions process refers to adding voice terminals, circuit packs, carriers, or software features to an existing system without upgrading the version of the system.
+The additions process refers to adding voice terminals, circuit packs, cabinets, or software features to an existing system without upgrading the version of the system.
 The design of the system makes additions to a system easy and aids a customer in planning and managing system growth.